spmbt/doT/README.md

 http://olado.github.com/doT (todo: update docs with new features added in version 1.0.0)

+## New in version 1.2.1 (by author spmbt)

+* Not mandatory iterate and iterHash variables (default value are c.varname, =='it').
+* Addition for minification in Google Closure Compiler Advanced mode.
+* Page for tests in project *(test/index.html)* and online: https://jsfiddle.net/spmbt/v3yvpbsu/16/
+* In the test page:
+    * Comparison of 2 versions (original 1.1.1 vs clone 1.2.1);
+    * Handling of errors;
+    * Show compiled functions;
+    * benchmark with cumulative calculation of average;
+    * 3 or more examples in dropdown list of examples with save of modifications in JS (no localStorage or external);

 ## New in version 1.1.0 (by author spmbt)

 ###doT.js iterations by objects with conditions: